 There are currently no drop off areas directly outside the school.
 There are no suitable drop off zones nearby the school either.
 Anyone who has tried to drop off or pick up someone from the bus exchange will be acutely aware of how unfriendly the CBD is to cars.

-Parents are exploring partnerships with nearby organisations in the hope of creating a nearby drop off zone for families.
 St Asaph Street is currently, in our view, not a suitable drop off zone due to

 - the volume of traffic that uses the road